 Mountain Birdwatch was primarily designed to provide actionable information for the conservation and management of our montane ecosystem.
 To encourage wide use of the results, we make the Mountain Birdwatch data open and available to everyone.
-Here are some highlights of how we and others have used the data collected by Mountain Birdwatch citizen scientists to help achieve our goals.
+Here are some highlights of how we and others have used the data collected by Mountain Birdwatch community scientists to help achieve our goals.

 Population Size and Habitat Requirements for Bicknell’s Thrush

 Scientists from the Vermont Center for Ecostudies (VCE) – Dan Lambert, Kent McFarland, Chris Rimmer and Steve Faccio, along with colleague Jon Atwood – used data from the early years of Mountain Birdwatch to document the habitat requirements of Bicknell’s Thrush.
 For the first time ever, these scientists were able to quantify the type of forest that Bicknell’s Thrush used for nesting.
 In doing so, they provided valuable information to land managers and conservation planners tasked with evaluating the environmental impacts of development in the high mountains of the northeast.